ansys/pydyna/doc/source/getting-started/example1.rst

-The next few sections show how to generate, preview, solve, and postprocess a taylor bar impact example.
+The next few sections show how to generate, preview, solve, and review a Taylor bar impact problem.
-An example of a sweep over impact velocities for this problam can be found in this repository at ``examples/keywords/Taylor_Bar/plot_taylor_bar_example.py``.
+An example of a sweep over impact velocities for this problem can be found in this repository at ``examples/keywords/Taylor_Bar/plot_taylor_bar_example.py``.

 Preprocessing